Walking Pilgrimage in Devotion to St. Rose Philippine Duchesne

 Experienced pilgrims with the Society of Servant Pilgrims will participate in the pilgrimage and make arrangements with parishes and communities along the way to ensure that basic accommodation and meals are available every night.
 Any pilgrims who would prefer commercial accommodations where available must make their own reservations in those instances.
 Pilgrims will be briefed on the options for the day’s route.
 The route is generally quite flat, and once the Katy Trail is met in Clinton, has a superb walking surface.

-The group will assemble in Mound City on the evening of Tuesday, October 23, 2018, the walking begins on Wednesday, October 24th.
-Pilgrims can join from the beginning or at any point along the way.
-The pilgrim group will reach Sedalia on the evening of October 31st, which is an easy alternative starting point because of the Amtrak access.
-Similarly, the group will reach Jefferson City on the evening of November 8th, which has another Amtrak station.
+The group will assemble in Mound City, and pilgrims can join from the beginning or at any point along the way.
+An easy alternative starting point to join the pilgrim group is Sedalia, which is convenient because of the Amtrak access.
+Similarly, pilgrims can join the group in Jefferson City, which has another Amtrak station.